 The songs that make you feel like,

 everything will be okay "

 Caroline (Go Back To Bed) is probably a highlight, before kicking off Neil Young's "LA," the only cover song on the album.
 It breaks a bit with the rest of the sound, but still fits in because of the text and identity band to Los Angeles.
 And why write a new song about LA when the best is already made?
-They can simultaneously feat of making the song their own, it's probably more because of the vowel to Jen.
+They can simultaneously feat of making the song his own, it's probably much because of the vowel to Jen.
 She has the ability to put its weight behind the vocals, and do it all to her.

 Back in rockeøset we get "Drink Up Buttercup" and "We Like It".
 And is there a better way to say it than that?

 WE LIKE IT JUST LIKE THIS! "

 When årsoppsummeringen for 2010 will be implemented I will be incredibly surprised if not this album ends up high on the list.
 This is just so cool!

 Plata buying the home page of Drunk on Crutches.
 And you do it NOW!